octavio-navarro/TC2008B/README.md

 # TO DO

-- [ ] Add the mesa code instead of the Boids code.
+- [ x ] Add the mesa code instead of the Boids code.
+- [ x ] Check synchronization, clients, maybe in the cloud, most likely in flask
+- [ ] Check cloud documentation or ask for a course?
+Instances, connections, etc.

 # Dependencies